anysoft-web/anysoft-web.github.io/README.md

 # AnySoft Website

-The official website for AnySoft - an AI-powered software development platform that enables anyone to build anything.
+The official website for AnySoft - an AI-powered software development platform that enables anyone to build software.

 ## About